 [ANTWERPEN, BELGIUM] — So I was posting live pics of Brussels on my Instagram and someone who follows me shot back “You should go to Antwerp.”
 Hmmmm, never thought about going there.
 And this whole trip was a last-minute.
 “It’s a quick train ride and cooler, smaller and more artsy.
 Not boring like Brussels.”
 Really?

+“You should go to Antwerp.” my Instagram friend said.
+“It’s a quick train ride and cooler, smaller and more artsy.
+Not boring like Brussels.”

 “Yes, you should definitely go to Antwerp!” commented another person I’d never communicated with… a very stylish hotel owner in France (who just happened to be eating in San Sebastian, Spain just right then.)

-I’d only heard about Antwerp on cheesy discount jewelry commercials on TV — “We buy all of our jewelry directly from dealers in Antwerp.” — so was never, ever on my radar.
+I’d only heard about Antwerp on cheesy discount jewelry commercials on TV — “We buy all of our jewelry directly from dealers in Antwerp.” — so it was never, ever on my radar.

 Hadn’t planned on going there, but instantly hopped a train up, went in “cold” with absolutely zero info, no maps, no nothing.
 Just got off at the train station and started walking.
-One thing I immediately learned was DON’T GO THERE ON A SUNDAY!
-(My new friends forgot to mention that until after I got there..
-“Oh yeah, don’t go there on a Sunday.”)
-Yet here I was.
-Virtually everything was closed.
-Old School.

-But still, seemed like half the city was pedestrian shopping streets, all funneling into the Grote Markt, jammed with people in a holiday mood.
+Just loved it all.
+Where Brussels seemed all dark and grey, Antwerp was wide open and light, sunny.
+The buildings fresh, even though they were four hundred years old.
+It seemed like half the city was pedestrian shopping streets, all funneling into the Grote Markt, jammed with people in a holiday mood.
 What could there be to not like?
 So I just walked and walked.
 And smiled.

 You can pretty much walk the whole city in a couple of hours.
 I can’t wait to come back when everything’s open.
+But only after being there and researching later, there’s a whole lot of cool stuff happening here.
+And everything I completely missed.
+DOH!

 Kloosterstraat is considered one of the hippest retail areas in Northern Europe.
 I absolutely loved it and it saved the day.
 There are a lot of cool walking/shopping streets in the central core of Antwerp, most full of the same chains as everywhere else, but head over here and just plan to spend the day, shop, eat, hang out in cafes.